Overview of Red Hat OpenStack Platform

 - You can deploy cloud-enabled workloads based on your needs and for the duration you need it.

-- Red Hat OpenStack Platform allows you to address customer demands in hours or minutes instead of weeks or days, without sacrificing security, performance, or budget.
+- You can address customer demands in hours or minutes instead of weeks or days, without sacrificing security, performance, or budget.

-- Red Hat OpenStack Platform keeps your cloud environments stable and agile using included hybrid cloud management, monitoring, and reporting with Red Hat CloudForms.
+- RHOSP keeps your cloud environments stable and agile by using included hybrid cloud management, monitoring, and reporting with Red Hat CloudForms.

 1.2.
 Relationship between RDO and OpenStack Foundation